About Electricity Market Reform

 The Capacity Market ensures security of electricity supply by providing a payment for reliable sources of capacity, alongside their electricity revenues, to ensure they deliver energy when needed.
 This will encourage the investment needed to replace older power stations and provide backup for more intermittent and inflexible low carbon generation sources.

 The Capacity Market also supports the development of more active demand management in the electricity market.
-Further information on Capacity Market on the BEIS website.
+Further information on Capacity Market on the DESNZ website.

 Ofgem was given key roles within EMR including: